adriaanjoubert/uoeo-oop-project/README.md

 pytest tests.py --log-cli-level INFO
 ```

+## Commentary

+The robot is "turned on" by starting the application and "shut down" by choosing the exit option in the main menu.

+The application illustrates dependency by having the Robot class depend on other helper classes, such as Leg and Speaker, with their own, unique methods.

+The Robot class keeps track of its internal state through the attributes `facing_direction` and `position` as well as the stack and queue where it stores commands to be executed.

+The application illustrates a stack and a queue.
+The user can add commands to the stack and queue and execute all the commands.
+Commands on the stack are executed first and then commands in the queue are executed.

 # References

 Stewart, J. and Kokoska, S. (2023) Calculus: Concepts and Contexts.
 5th edn.
 Boston: Cengage.